Fethullah Gülen: Influence in Turkish society and politics

 The Gülen movement, also known as Hizmet ('Service') or Cemaat (pronounced Jamaat and meaning 'Community'), has millions of followers, as well as many more abroad.
 Beyond the schools established by Gülen's followers, many Gülenists held positions of power in Turkey's police forces and judiciary.
-Turkish and foreign analysts believe Gülen also has sympathizers in the Turkish parliament and that his movement controlled the widely read Islamic conservative Zaman newspaper, the private Bank Asya bank, the Samanyolu TV television station, and many other media and business organizations, including the Turkish Confederation of Businessmen and Industrialists (TUSKON).
+Turkish and foreign analysts believe Gülen also has sympathizers in the Turkish parliament and that his movement controlled the widely read Islamic conservative Zaman newspaper, over 1000 schools and 15 universities, the private Bank Asya bank, the Samanyolu TV television station, and many other media and business organizations, including the Turkish Confederation of Businessmen and Industrialists (TUSKON).
 All have been shut down following the coup attempt.
 In March 2011, the Turkish government arrested the investigative journalist Ahmet Şık and seized and banned his book The Imam's Army, the culmination of Şık's investigation into Gülen and the Gülen movement.

-Gülen taught a Hanafi version of Islam, deriving from Sunni Muslim scholar Said Nursî's teachings.
+Gülen taught a Hanafi version of Islam, deriving from Sunni Muslim scholar Said Nursi's teachings.
 Gülen stated that he believes in science, interfaith dialogue among the People of the Book, and multi-party democracy.
 He initiated such dialogue with the Vatican and some Jewish organizations.